konlanx/claude-eco/README.md

 ## What you see

-Two modes adapt to your activity:
+Three views adapt to your activity:

 **Session** — the current Claude Code conversation, shown while you're working: